-The potato gratin is a simple and tasty side dish, perfect also as an appetizer.
-You only need three basic ingredients – potatoes, butter, and parmesan – to prepare it in a few easy steps.
-Despite its simplicity, this dish captivates with its inviting and elegant appearance, making it suitable for both informal dinners and special occasions.
-Its flavor somewhat resembles the potato gateau, but it stands out for its simpler and quicker preparation: the potatoes are sliced, blanched for a few minutes, and then layered in a baking dish, alternating with butter and parmesan, much like the French gratin dauphinois.
-However, compared to the latter, the potato gratin is lighter and has a more familiar taste, in line with Italian tradition.
+The potato gratin is a simple and tasty side dish, perfect as an appetizer too.
+You only need three basic ingredients – potatoes, butter, and parmesan – to make it in a few easy steps.
+Despite its simplicity, this dish impresses with its inviting and elegant appearance, making it suitable for both casual dinners and special occasions.
+Its flavor is somewhat reminiscent of the potato gateau, but it stands out for its simpler and quicker preparation: the potatoes are sliced, parboiled for a few minutes, and then layered in a baking dish with butter and parmesan, similar to the French gratin dauphinois.
+However, compared to the latter, potato gratin is lighter and has a more familiar taste, in line with Italian tradition.
 Versatile and always appreciated, potato gratin is one of the potato side dishes you can pair with meat or egg main courses: with its golden crust and irresistible flavor, it will win everyone over at the first bite!

 easy recipe potato gratin with parmesan delicious side dish il chicco di mais